vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/1_Introductory_study/1_2_Introductory_study_Jayanta_between_nyAya_and_m.md

 +++

 Bhaṭṭa Jayanta was a Kaśmīri philosopher active during the reign of Śaṅkaravarman \(reg.
 883-902 AD2\).
-Three works of him are extant, the short compendium *Nyāyakalikā*, the philosophical drama *Āgamaḍambara *\(henceforth ĀḌ\) and his opus magnum, the *Nyāyamañjarī*
+Three works of him are extant, the short compendium *Nyāyakalikā*, the philosophical drama *Āgamaḍambara *\(henceforth ĀḌ\) and his opus magnum, the *Nyāyamañjarī* \(henceforth NM\).

-\(henceforth NM\).
 Throughout his works, Jayanta displays a thorough knowledge of Nyāya, but also of Mīmāṃsā, and is especially precious as a source for the thought of Kumārila, whose works rarely achieve the same clarity of expression of those by Jayanta \(on this topic, see also section II.3\).

 The NM is divided in twelve books \( *āhnika*\), which discuss the definitions \( *lakṣaṇasūtra*\) found in the *Nyāyasūtra *\(henceforth NS\).
 Alone NS 1.1.7, i.e. “Language \[as an instrument of knowledge\] is the teaching of a reliable \[speaker\]” \( *āptopadeśaḥ śabdaḥ*\) is discussed for four out of the twelve books, i.e., NM 3-6.
 The passage we examine and translate here \(henceforth called SĀP3\) is located within NM 4.
 Table 1 illustrates the contents of NM 4:4

 The Lord as the author of the Vedas
 NM, vol. I, pp. 573-590

-The Lord as the author of the connection of
+The Lord as the author of the connection of words and meanings
 NM, vol. I, pp. 591-603

-words and meanings

 The Vedas’ validity
 NM, vol. I, pp. 603-614

 The Atharvaveda’s validity
 NM, vol. I, pp. 614-629

 The validity of all sacred texts \(SĀP\)
 NM, vol. I, pp. 629-649

 Faults of the Veda
 NM, vol. I, pp. 649-667

 Commendatory statements, mantras and *nāmadheya* s
 NM, vol. I, pp. 667-690

 Ultimate meaning of the Veda
 NM, vol. I, pp. 691-703

 Table 1: Contents of NM 4

 Thus, the SĀP follows the establishment of God as author of the Veda.
 The demonstration that God is the author of the Veda relies on the fact that God can perceive dharma, 1Namely, Kataoka 2005, Kataoka 2007a, Kataoka 2008, Kataoka 2009, Kataoka 2010, Kataoka 2011a.
 For further details on the manuscript, see Graheli forthcoming, section 2.16; for its high importance within an hypothetical stemma of the NM, see also Graheli 2011.
 Graheli identifies the manuscript with the sigla MDUC 2606.

-2Dates reconstructed on the basis of the *Rājataraṅginī * in Stein 1961, p.
+[^2]: Dates reconstructed on the basis of the *Rājataraṅginī * in Stein 1961, p.
 98. For further details concerning Jayanta’s family and personality, see Kataoka 2007c

-3As explained in Kataoka 2007b, p.
+[^3]: As explained in Kataoka 2007b, p.
 77, fn.
 11, the designation *Sarvāgamaprāmāṇya * derives from the appellative *sarvāgamaprāmāṇyavādin * attributed to Saṅkarṣaṇa in the ĀḌ \(Dezső 2005, p.
 196\).

-4All references to the NM, here and below, are to NM.
+[^4]: All references to the NM, here and below, are to NM.

 4

 and, therefore, overtly contradicts the Mīmāṃsā tenet that the Veda is the *only * instrument to know dharma \(see below, section II.4.1\).
 Nonetheless, Jayanta accommodates both Nyāya and Mīmāṃsā approaches in his SĀP, turning the Mīmāṃsā criterion into the need for a connection with the Veda, insofar as this is the exemplary text on dharma \(although no longer the only possible source for the knowledge of dharma\).
-The usage of Nyāya arguments along with Mīmāṃsā ones also in regard to the Veda, which could be considered as the specific field of Mīmāṃsā, harmonises with Jayanta’s general point that the Nyāya is the only system which can establish the Veda’s *validity*, since the Mīmāṃsā rather focuses on its exegesis \(see SĀP

-section 5.2.2.4; on this topic see also Halbfass 1986-92 and Kataoka 2007a\).
+The usage of Nyāya arguments along with Mīmāṃsā ones also in regard to the Veda, which could be considered as the specific field of Mīmāṃsā, harmonises with Jayanta’s general point that the Nyāya is the only system which can establish the Veda’s *validity*, since the Mīmāṃsā rather focuses on its exegesis \(see SĀP section 5.2.2.4; on this topic see also Halbfass 1986-92 and Kataoka 2007a\).
 The joint usage of Mīmāṃsā and Nyāya arguments is a fixed pattern in the NM, see, e.g., NM 9, Vijñānadvaita section, where the differences between the two systems are ignored in order for them to fight against their common enemy, the Buddhists.5 Also in the ĀḌ, Mīmāṃsakas and Naiyāyikas join forces against the “haters of the Veda” \(Dezső 2005, p.
 186\).

 As for the immediately preceding section, the Vedic status of the Atharvaveda was very controversial \(it is, for instance, not accepted by our earliest witnesses, such as Kauṭilya’s *Arthaśāstra*, which only speaks of the Veda as *trayī*, nor has it ever been accepted by Mīmāṃsakas\).